bowmanmc/qb001-hello_d3/src/qb001-HelloD3/lesson02-Bar_Charts.md

 the beginning (svgWidth and svgHeight) and then base everything off of that.
 Try changing the svgWidth variable and see how the chart stretches to fill the svg box.

+The last thing to do, is to change the color of the bars.
+Replace the content in the CSS editor with:

+{% highlight CSS %}
+rect {
+    stroke: #fff;
+    stroke-width: 2px;
+    fill: #4ba94f;
+}
+{% endhighlight %}

+This bit of code styles the SVG rect elements.
+Instead of more familiar attributes you've likely used in the past to style HTML elements, these are SVG attributes.
+The stroke and stroke-width attributes control the border drawn around each rect.
+The fill attribute is the color each rect will be filled with.